Break Stuff

-"Break Stuff" is a nu metal and rap metal song by American rap rock band Limp Bizkit, released on May 2, 2000, as the fourth and final single from their second studio album Significant Other (1999).
+"Break Stuff" is a song by American nu metal band Limp Bizkit.
+It was released as the fourth and final single from their second studio album, Significant Other (1999).
 The song was released alongside "N 2 Gether Now", and has remained a staple of Limp Bizkit's live shows.

 Music video

 The music video was shot at Skatelab.
 The band members are seen in some scenes not playing any instruments and some scenes they are playing each other's instruments.
-Cameos include Snoop Dogg, Jonathan Davis of Korn, Dr. Dre, Eminem and his daughter Hailie, Pauly Shore, and model Lily Aldridge.
+Cameos include Snoop Dogg, Jonathan Davis of Korn, Dr. Dre, Eminem and his daughter Hailie Jade, Pauly Shore, model Lily Aldridge, and Tony Hawk's son Riley Hawk.

 It received its world premiere in February 2000 on the short-lived USA Network music show Farmclub, alongside Korn's video for their single, "Make Me Bad".
 Both groups made a guest appearance to introduce their respective videos.

 Live performances

-The song was noted for a performance at Woodstock '99 in which violent actions have occurred.
+The song was noted for a performance at Woodstock '99 in which violent actions occurred.
 When the song played, Fred Durst encouraged the crowd to become rowdy, stating, "Don't let anybody get hurt.
 But I don't think you should mellow out.
 That's what Alanis Morissette had you motherfuckers do.
 If someone falls, pick 'em up."
 In the mosh pit, fans tore plywood on the walls when the song played and numerous sexual assaults were reported to have occurred.
+During the band's 2001 appearance at the Big Day Out festival in Sydney, Australia, teenager Jessica Michalik was crushed by the unruly crowd near the front of the stage before dying from her injuries.